The Tax Credit Scholarship Process

 Illinois enacted the Invest In Kids Scholarship Tax Credit Program in 2017.
 This program offers a 75 percent state income tax credit to individuals and businesses that contribute to qualified Scholarship Granting Organizations (SGOs), such as Empower Illinois.
 The SGOs then provide scholarships for students whose families meet the income requirements to attend qualified, non-public schools in Illinois.

-K-12 students who meet need-based eligibility requirements can apply for and receive scholarships through the Invest in Kids Act.Tax credit scholarships will cover up to 100% of private school tuition up to a maximum of the average Illinois cost to educate, which is roughly $13,000.
+K-12 students who meet need-based eligibility requirements can apply for and receive scholarships through the Invest in Kids Act.Tax credit scholarships will cover up to 100% of private school tuition up to a maximum of the average Illinois cost to educate, which is about $16,000.
 Students with unique learning needs, including those who are gifted, English language learners, or those with special education qualifications, will receive larger scholarships based on scholarship multipliers in the Invest in Kids Act.

 Individual and corporate donors may receive an Illinois state tax credit equal to 75 percent of donations to an SGO.
 For example, if a taxpayer donates $1,000 to an SGO; they are eligible to claim a $750 tax credit on their taxes for the year in which they made the donation.